Faculty-of-Agriculture-CSI-Microscopy/Skyscan-1272-MicroCT/README.md

 #### 8. Set Scanning Parameters
 - Press the scan button and determine your scanning parameters (rotation step, averaging, random movement, and 360° scanning).
 Direct the scan to its designated folder and give it a name.
-- If you scan multiple samples or large samples: press Options => batch/oversize scanning => mark your scans with the mouse while pressing the Ctrl button.
+- If you scan multiple samples or large samples, press: Options => batch/oversize scanning => mark your scans with the mouse while pressing the Ctrl button.
 Add each scan by repeating this stage.

 #### 9. Start the Scan
 - Press "scan" and ensure the machine starts to scan.